Simonkrh/project-group6/protocol.md

 1. The client sends a "Turn ON Actuator" command, which will be encoded as `on:nodeId:actuatorId` in the socket, where nodeId and actuatorId are identifiers for the specific actuator.
-2. The server sends a "Actuator ON" message to all the connected clients, which is encoded as `ACTUATORON:nodeId:actuatorId`.
+2. The server sends a "Actuator ON" message to all the connected clients, which is encoded as `ACTUATOR_ON:nodeId:actuatorId`.

 ### Turning an Actuator off